 While Islington has a reputation as a fashionable place to live and socialise it is, in fact, the 4th poorest Borough in London.
 It has less open space and fewer parks for children to play in than any other London Borough and most people’s homes have no garden.

-For well over 40 years, Islington Play Association (IPA) has been working to improve children’s lives and life chances.
+For nearly 50 years, Islington Play Association (IPA) has been working to improve children’s lives and life chances.
 Along with the Islington Council, the IPA recognises that play is not the same as adult leisure – play is vital for children’s health and well-being.

 IPA believes that the ability of children to play is a litmus test for the quality of life for everyone.